Last Updated on July 18, 2022 by Satyendra

 - Use the Administrators group wisely: Users in this group will be able to do anything with your files and folders, including changing permissions.
 There are very few users who warrant this kind of control, and those that do need to be audited and monitored closely.
 You should use a third-party File Server audit solution to audit, monitor, and alert on changes administrators are making to your files and folders.

-- Group objects together depending on security requirements: If there are a load of folders that apply to one particular department in the organization, group them into a parent folder and share that parent folder.
-This will save you having to go through and share each folder individually.
+- Group objects together depending on security requirements: If there is a load of folders that apply to one particular department in the organization, group them into a parent folder and share that parent folder.
+This will save you from having to go through and share each folder individually.

 How To Manage Permissions

 If you find working with two separate sets of permissions too difficult to manage, you are probably better off using only NTFS permissions, as the added granularity will provide more flexibility and thus better security.
 Not only that, but NTFS permissions can be applied whether the resource is accessed locally or over the network.
 To use NTFS permissions by default, simply change the Share permissions for the folder to “Full Control.”
 That way, any changes you make to NTFS permissions will override the Share permissions.

 If you want to get the NTFS permissions reports using PowerShell, please check this article.